supah32/pie-2022-03/_pages/software.md

 ### Obstacle Avoidance

 The Obstacle Avoidance behavior is a standalone ROS Node that commands the robot to dynamically avoid any obstacle in the robot’s environment.
-The full code can be found [here](https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/obstacle_avoidance.py).
+The full code can be found <a href="https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/obstacle_avoidance.py" target="_blank">here</a>.
+Click this link <a href="https://youtu.be/kv9FzTqcnWU" target="_blank">here</a> to see a video demonstration.

 ### LiDAR Analysis